Scott Huey: Playing career

 Huey made his debut for Ireland in June 1951, playing against Scotland in a first-class match.
 He played once more for Ireland that year, against the MCC at Lord's.
 In 1952 he played twice against India and against Scotland and the MCC.
 He did not play in 1953, returning to the Irish side in September 1954 for what would be his finest performance for them.
 He made both his highest score and took his best bowling figures in the match against the MCC, scoring 23 not out in the Irish first innings and taking 8/48 in the MCC second innings.
 He took 14/97 overall in the match, the best bowling figures in all cricket for Ireland.

 That performance led to him becoming much more of a regular in the Irish side, playing 29 further times for them over the following twelve years, including internationals against Australia, New Zealand, Scotland and the West Indies.
 He also played several matches against various English county sides and the MCC.
 His last game for Ireland was in September 1966 against the MCC.

 Statistics

 In all matches for Ireland, Huey scored 218 runs at an average of 5.59.
 He took 112 wickets at an average of 20.66.
 He took five wickets in an innings seven times and ten in a match once.
 He took 22 catches.
 In first-class cricket, he scored 134 runs at an average of 5.15 and took 66 wickets at an average of 18.22.
 He took five wickets in an innings five times and ten in a match once.
 He took 14 catches.

+Family

+His nephew Graham Henderson also played badminton at international level for Ireland.